-Are there any legal restrictions in respect of the following provisions in licence agreements: duration, exclusivity, internet sales prohibitions, non-competition restrictions and grant-back provisions?
+27 Are there any legal restrictions in respect of the following provisions in licence agreements: duration, exclusivity, internet sales prohibitions, non-competition restrictions and grant-back provisions?

-In Russia, intellectual property licensing per se has been exempted from the mentioned (see question 30) antitrust legal restrictions, and, therefore, it is currently beyond the scope of the national antimonopoly law.
-In this connection, there are no legal restrictions - from the competition standpoint - in respect of the following provisions stated in licence agreements:
+In Russia, intellectual property licensing per se has been exempted from the mentioned antitrust legal restrictions, and, therefore, it is currently beyond the scope of the national antimonopoly law.
+In this connection, there are no legal restrictions - from the competition standpoint - regarding the following provisions stated in licence agreements:

-- · duration;
+- duration;

-- · exclusivity;
+- exclusivity;

-- · internet sales prohibitions;
+- internet sales prohibitions;

-- · non-competition restrictions; and
+- non-competition restrictions; and

 - · grant-back provisions.